 Sterilization of women involves cutting the Fallopian or egg tubes.
-It is a more complex surgical procedure and should be performed only in hospitals or specially equipped clinics.
+It is a more complex surgical procedure than vasectomy and should be performed only in hospitals or specially equipped clinics.
+New research is looking at blocking the opening of the tubes via the uterus; such techniques could be simpler and require less anesthesia.